Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-77-to-war.md

 "And my *job,"* he reminded her.
 "But still, gotta take it easy right now.
 And besides, as much as I love them, I *married* you."
 He wrapped that titanic arm around and gently pulled her in.

-"Oh, I dunno, you seem to do more sweaty wrestling with them than you do me…"
+"Oh, I dunno, you seem to do more sweaty wrestling with them than you do me..."

 "Hey!
 You’ve been pregnant a lot the last couple years!"